Why Don't Americans Use Tile Roofs? Let's Explore the Reasons

 Joe Dvorak | Modern Exterior Systems • March 21, 2026

 Joe's Note: I've seen beautiful tile roofs in Arizona and Florida—stunning curb appeal that lasts decades.
 But in Minnesota?
 I'd never recommend them to our clients.
-After 20+ years roofing in the Midwest, I've learned that what works in Phoenix doesn't work in Minnetonka.
+After 20+ years roofing in the Midwest, I've learned that what works in Phoenix doesn't work in Eden Prairie.
 Climate, structural reality, and budgets matter.
 Let's dive into why Americans stick with asphalt shingles and metal.

 Why Tile Roofs Aren't Common in Most of America